cdgriffith/puremagic/README.md

 therefore report with greater confidence, because it will have both the base file type signature plus the additional subset one.

+*You don't have sliding offsets that could better detect plenty of common formats, why's that?*

+Design choice to be 1. a lot faster and 2. more accurate.
+Without more intelligent or deeper identification past a sliding offset I don't feel comfortable including it as part of a 'magic number' library.

 *Your version isn't as complete as I want it to be, where else should I look?*

 Look into python modules that wrap around libmagic or use something like Apache Tika.